There are thought to be 3 main theories of humour.

 I’m not sure where to put hyperbole’s opposite: understatement, or litotes.
 I guess it goes in here.

 - The Seriously Extraordinary Diary Of Pig “We don’t want to be handbags!”
+(Not — We don’t want to be slaughtered!)

 - From Spongebob Squarepants: “I don’t want to be peeled!
 I’m not a banana!”
+(Ditto)

 7. WORDPLAY HUMOUR